-While announcing this probe on Friday, the NSTA explained that the investigation has been opened to determine if a company, which was awarded a licence in the 28th licensing round in 2014, has failed to comply with several obligations, including drilling an exploration well and shooting a 3D seismic survey.
+While announcing the probe on Friday, the NSTA explained that the investigation would determine if a company, which was awarded a licence in the 28th licensing round in 2014, failed to comply with several obligations, including drilling an exploration well and shooting a 3D seismic survey.

 This investigation will examine the situation surrounding the licence, which had been previously extended, in light of changes to company ownership, and depending on the findings, a fine of up to £1 million (around $1.2 million) could be levied if the company is found to have failed to meet its obligations.

 While oil and gas licences are routinely awarded, conditions are attached, which require the licensee to undertake certain actions within agreed timescales.
 To assist the companies in meeting licence and regulatory requirements, the NSTA has produced “a wide range of guidance” and ongoing stewardship provides additional support.

 The UK regulator underscores that it is committed to supporting the UK’s drive for energy security and expects companies awarded “valuable North Sea licences to progress exploration and, where appropriate, production as quickly as possible.”
 The North Sea Transition Authority also warns the industry that it will not hesitate to take action against companies, which have failed to meet their licence obligations.